 Simply place SignalVault in your wallet and money clip and all cards within range of its efield will be protected.

 Entrepreneurs: Jess Sanchez-McClary

-McClary Bros. crafts a line of drinking vinegars with natural and organic ingredients.
-Traditionally called “shrubs”, these drinking vinegars were a type of popular cocktail mixer in Colonial times.
+McClary Bros. uses organic and natural ingredients to craft a line of drinking vinegar.
+These drinking vinegars are known for a long time and called “shrubs”, and were a type of popular cocktail mixer in Colonial times.

 Entrepreneurs: Peter Treadway

 Acton RocketSkates seeks to revolutionize personal transportation with its signature rocket skates.
 Strap these electric-powered skates onto your feet to zip around town.